Supernova (Aespa song): Background and release

-On April 22, 2024, SM Entertainment announced that Aespa would be releasing their first studio album titled Armageddon.
+On April 22, 2024, SM Entertainment announced that Aespa would be releasing their first studio album, Armageddon.
 It was also announced that the album would feature two title tracks: "Supernova" and "Armageddon", with the former releasing on May 13 and the latter, along with the album, on May 27.
 On May 10, the track listing was revealed alongside a highlight medley teaser video.
 Two days later, the music video teaser was released.
 "Supernova" was released along with its music video on May 13.

 On September 20, ScreaM Records released the remix version of "Supernova" by Canadian musician Grimes alongside the remixes of "Armageddon", under the 33rd volume of the series iScreaM.

 Composition

-"Supernova" was written and composed by Kenzie, with Paris Alexa contributing to the composition, and Dem Jointz participating in both the composition and arrangement.
-The track samples the 1982 tune, "Planet Rock", by American hip hop artists Afrika Bambaataa and Soulsonic Force.
+"Supernova" was written and composed by Kenzie and Paris Alexa, and Dem Jointz participating in both the composition and production.
+Alexa wrote the original song in English to Jointz beat's, and Kenzie refined and translated the lyrics into Korean to make it flow seamlessly together.
 Described as a dance and hyper-pop song characterized by "heavy kick and bass", "catchy top line", and "synth melody" with lyrics about "Aespa's expanded world view by comparing the beginning of an event that opens a door to another dimension to a supernova, expressing the beginning of a big explosion".
 "Supernova" was composed in the key of B minor, with a tempo of 120 beats per minute.

 Gil Kaufman of Billboard, described the track as "the dance floor-ready" fusion of "hip-hop beats, EDM rhythms and smooth pop vocals".
 Uproxxs Derrick Rossignol characterized "Supernova" as a "cross-genre banger" that combines "elements of pop, dance, hip-hop, and electronic music into one cohesive package".